structuremap/structuremap/README.markdown

 Building the Source
 -------------------

 1. Clone the repository: `git clone git://github.com/structuremap/structuremap.git`
 1. Make sure that you have got [ruby installed][3] (>= 1.9.3).
- 1. If you are installing Ruby for the first time, install Bundler with "gem install bundler" at a command prompt
+1. If you are installing Ruby for the first time, run the following in command prompt at the root of the solution:
+    1. `gem install bundler`
+    2. `bundle install`
- 1. In the root, run `rake`.
+1. In the root of the solution, run `rake` in a command prompt.
- 1. Open `StructureMap.sln` in VS2012 ('rake sln' from the root as well).
+1. Open `StructureMap.sln` in VS2012 (`rake sln` from the root as well).